-Pediatric otolaryngologists at Nationwide Children’s have undergone additional training in pediatric airway management, and will discuss all surgical and nonsurgical options prior to making a recommendation for treatment.
+The Pediatric Otolaryngologists at Nationwide Children’s have undergone additional training in pediatric airway management and will discuss all surgical and nonsurgical options with you prior to making a recommendation for treatment.

 It can be difficult for a parent or family member to discern the severity of a breathing problem when a child has subglottic stenosis.
 If you are concerned, we urge you to seek medical evaluation immediately.
 If your child is showing signs of illness, consider consulting your physician for additional treatment recommendations, as this may result in severe symptoms.

-Symptoms that should trigger emergency evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
+Symptoms that should trigger emergent evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face, or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
 If any of these or other concerning signs develop, please seek immediate medical attention.